mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.2.0
+Feature: added play/pause button to request window
+Refactor: overhauled state persistence to a more robust approach

+#### v2.1.1
+Bugfix: fixed issue with loading save where actions for items in recycle area were persisted

 #### v2.1.0
 Feature: switched desired inventory state to be persisted with game save, removed support for copying state from another seed.
 Added persistence for recycle window contents